-- a GP Management Plan (GPMP) (item 721); OR
+• a GP Management Plan (GPMP) (GP item 721 or medical practitioner item 229); OR

-- for a resident of a residential aged care facility, the GP must have contributed to, or contributed to a review of, a care plan prepared for them by the facility (item 731).
+• for a resident of a residential aged care facility, the GP or medical practitioner must have contributed to, or contributed to a review of, a care plan prepared for them by the facility (GP item 731 or medical practitioner item 232).
 [Note: Generally, residents of an aged care facility rely on the facility for assistance to manage their type 2 diabetes.
 Therefore, the resident may not need to be referred for group allied health services under these items, as the self-management approach offered in group services may not be appropriate.]; OR

-- a Health Care Home shared care plan.
+1. a Health Care Home shared care plan.

-Unlike the individual allied health services under items 10950 to 10970, there is no additional requirement for a Team Care Arrangement (item 723) in order for the patient to be referred for group allied health services.
+Unlike the individual allied health services under items 10950 to 10970, there is no additional requirement for a Team Care Arrangement (GP item 723 or medical practitioner item 230) in order for the patient to be referred for group allied health services.

-Once the patient has been referred by their GP, a diabetes educator, exercise physiologist or dietitian will conduct an individual assessment (under items 81100, 81110 or 81120).
+Once the patient has been referred by their GP or medical practitioner, a diabetes educator, exercise physiologist or dietitian will conduct an individual assessment (under items 81100, 81110 or 81120).
 A maximum of one (1) assessment service is available per calendar year.
 After assessment, the patient may receive up to eight (8) group services per calendar year from an eligible diabetes educator, exercise physiologist and/or dietitian (under items 81105, 81115 and 81125).
 A collaborative approach, where diabetes educators, exercise physiologists and dietitians work together to develop group service programs in their local area, is encouraged.